-From the 13th to 16th September 2018, the small town of Panzano in Chianti will host the Vino al Vino, the Wine to Wine Festival.
+Every year, on the third weekend of September, the small town of Panzano in Chianti hosts the Vino al Vino, the Wine to Wine Festival.
 Twenty local wineries join forces to showcase the quality and unique character of the Chianti Classico wines produced in the area, where many producers have turned to organic viticulture.

 ⇒ Discover the 20 Best experiences to have in Tuscany during your visit!

 Every weekend in September the small hilltop town of Impruneta (15 kms. from Florence) attracts thousands of people on the occasion of the traditional “Festa dell’Uva”, or Grape Festival.
 It’s a time of fun, festivity, and community get together.
 The grand finale of the festival is on the last Sunday of September, when the 4 neighbourhoods of Impruneta compete in the best float-show.
 Grape harvest-themed floats fill the town centre. (see official site for full program)